take2make/shrodinger_solver/README.md

 make

-## Using python scripts
+## Using make to plot

-python3 scripts/heatmap_program.py
-python3 scripts/plotting_program.py
+make heatmap